mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

     EditorColorsManager.getInstance().setGlobalScheme(colorScheme);
     ```

-!!! question "How do you disable an MPS/IntelliJ tool window?"
+!!! question "How do you deactivate an MPS/IntelliJ tool window?"

     ```Java
     Project ideaProject = ProjectHelper.toIdeaProject(project);